luckygoswami/Wi-File/readme.md

-# How to Use the Wi-Fi File Sharing App
+# How to Use the Wi-File Sharing App

 ## Introduction